Best daily deals

 Price: Free to play

 The Spike is a volleyball game sim.
 It has a basic story about a group of students trying to win volleyball games.
-It lasts for 18 levels, and it doesn’t very long to finish.
+It lasts 18 levels and isn’t very long to finish.
 The true joy of this game is in the harder modes, where the game actually becomes rather challenging.
 Balls travel quickly and get harder to defend over time.
 Plus, the AI is pretty good as well, resulting in some truly competitive matchups.
 The game has grown over time and now includes in-app purchases, but they are, by and large, optional.
 It’s honestly not bad for a group of high school students.

 Vampire Survivors